Spydr06/SchemeIn48Hours/README.md

-This is my implementation of a scheme-like programming language following the [Write Yourself a Scheme in 48 Hours](https://en.m.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours) e-book.
+This is my implementation of a scheme-like programming language following the [Write Yourself a Scheme in 48 Hours](https://en.m.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours) book.

-This program was written for my own eduaction of learning the Haskell programming language and the functional programming paradigm.
+This program was written for my own eduaction and the goal of learning the Haskell programming language and the functional programming paradigm.

 > Please note, that this is just a toy language for my education.
 It has several severe bugs and a lot of missing features.